vuejs/vue-jsx-vapor/docs/features/macros.md

 # Macros

-A collection of macros.
-They are need to muanually enabled by set `macros` to `true`.
+A collection of macros for JSX.
+They are need to manually enabled by set `macros` to `true`.

 |     Directive     |        Vue         |       Volar        |
 | :---------------: | :----------------: | :----------------: |